Play Live Radio

 “As a result of these findings and because the operator agreed it lacked the resources to correct the identified violations, the operator initiated an expeditious emergency closure of the Enriched Housing Programs and the transfer of residents to appropriate placements that could serve their needs,” a statement from the state Department of Health reads.

-In a statement, RHA said it would not be evicting anyone from the buildings.
-RHA also said it owed hundreds of thousands of dollars in back rent from Family Service Communities.
-The organization is supposed to pay rent to RHA on behalf of the tenants.
+RHA also said it is owed hundreds of thousands of dollars in back rent from Family Service Communities.
+The organization is supposed to pay rent to RHA on behalf of the tenants, including through social security payments.

 Patterson said the figure came in at $400,000.

-“This is extremely concerning and a disregard for the residents of our facilities—people who rely on these services for their basic safety and well-being,” the statement reads.
+“This is extremely concerning and a disregard for the residents of our facilities — people who rely on these services for their basic safety and well-being,” the statement reads.
 “The Housing Authority has been working in good faith with Family Services for months to recover six figures in back rent that they were supposed to pay on behalf of the residents who paid them to do so, yet our outreach has been met with silence or vague responses at best.”

 There appears to be no problem with the buildings themselves, according to inspection reports the state provided to WXXI News.
 Those reports, the most recent in 2023, show Danforth was cited for six violations between 2022 and 2023, all related to records and reporting -- including not filing a quarterly report in 2022 and failing to supply records in 2023.
 Hudson Ridge had four violations, the most recent being in 2022 for failing to provide minimum services to its residents.